peterbarraud/translate-hindi/readme.md

 There is a problem with the file encoding
 ##Solution
 Open the file in Notepad++ and choose Encoding > Encode in UTF-8
+##Some hindi chars that must be replaced in the source.txt
+फ् = Nothing
+य् = Nothing